A new approach to deformation of C*-algebras via coactions

 \end{definition}

 We call this {\em Abadie-Exel deformation}, because it covers the deformation of cross-sectional algebras of Fell bundles as studied by Abadie and Exel in \cite{Abadie-Exel:Deformation}.
-Recall from \cites{Doran-Fell:Representations, Doran-Fell:Representations_2} that a Fell bundle $\mathcal A$ over the locally compact group $G$ is a collection of Banach spaces $\{A_s: s\in G\}$ together with a set of pairings (called multiplications) $A_s\times A_t\to A_{st}: (a_s, a_t)\mapsto a_sa_t$ and involutions $A_s\to A_{s^{-1}}; a_s\mapsto a_s^*$ which are compatible with the linear structures in the usual sense known from $C^*$-algebras including the condition $\|a_sa_s^*\|=\|a_s\|^2$ for all $a_s\in A_s$.
-In particular, it follows that the fibre $A_e$ over the unit $e\in G$ is a $C^*$-algebra.
+Recall from \cites{Doran-Fell:Representations, Doran-Fell:Representations_2} that a Fell bundle $\mathcal A$ over the locally compact group $G$ is a collection of Banach spaces $\{A_s: s\in G\}$ together with a set of pairings (called multiplications) $A_s\times A_t\to A_{st}: (a_s, a_t)\mapsto a_sa_t$ and involutions $A_s\to A_{s^{-1}}; a_s\mapsto a_s^*$ which are compatible with the linear structures in the usual sense known from \cstar{}algebras including the condition $\|a_sa_s^*\|=\|a_s\|^2$ for all $a_s\in A_s$.
 If $G$ is not discrete, the topological structure of $\mathcal A$ is determined by the set $C_c(\mathcal A)$ of {\em continuous sections $a: s\mapsto a_s\in A_s$ with compact supports in $G$}, and multiplication and involution on $\A$ are assumed to be continuous.
-We refer to \cites{Doran-Fell:Representations, Doran-Fell:Representations_2, Exel:Book} for more details on this structure.
-The space $C_c(\A)$ of continuous compactly supported sections becomes a $*$-algebra when equipped with a natural convolution and involution.
-As for crossed products, there are different exotic $C^*$-completions $C_\mu^*(\mathcal A)$ of $C_c(\mathcal A)$, which correspond to (exotic) crossed products via duality and which we call the \emph{$\mu$-cross-sectional algebra of $\A$}.
-In particular, we have the maximal cross-sectional algebras $C^*_{\max}(\A)$, which carries a dual coaction $\delta_\max$, which by \cite{Buss-Echterhoff:Maximality}*{Theorem 3.1} is indeed a maximal coaction.
-It follows then from Remark \ref{rem-max-normal} that there is a unique quotient $C_\mu^*(\A)$ of $C^*(\A)$ such that $\delta_\max$ factors through a $\mu$-coaction

-which satisfies Katayama duality for the $\mu$-crossed product.
-These exotic cross-sectional \cstar{}algebras are already considered in \cite{Buss-Echterhoff:Maximality}.

-Abadie and Exel considered continuous actions $\alpha:G\to \Aut(\A)$ of $G$ by automorphisms of the Fell bundle $\A$.
-This means that for each $s,t\in G$ we get a Banach-space isomorphism
+Equipped with a natural convolution and involution, $C_c(\A)$ becomes a \Star{}algebra.
+As for crossed products, there are different (exotic) \cstar{}completions $C_\mu^*(\mathcal A)$ of $C_c(\mathcal A)$ which admit dual coactions